autodesk-platform-services/aps-ai-road-design-check/README.md

 Handles PDF indexing for OpenAI knowledge base using the [OpenAI Python library](https://pypi.org/project/openai/2.0.0/):

-- `GET /api/openai/indexedpdfs` - List all indexed PDFs
+- `GET /api/openai/indexedpdfs` - List all indexed PDFs from OpenAI vector stores
 - `POST /api/openai/indexpdf` - Upload and index a new PDF
   - Accepts: `multipart/form-data` with `file` field
   - Extracts text from PDF using PyPDF2
-  - Uploads file to OpenAI for assistant use
+  - Uploads file to OpenAI
-  - Stores OpenAI file ID and metadata (no local storage)
+  - Creates vector store for semantic search
+  - No local metadata storage - everything in OpenAI
   - Removes temporary file after upload
 - `POST /api/openai/query` - Query the knowledge base using OpenAI Responses API
   - Accepts: JSON with `{ "question": "your question", "pdf_id": optional_id }`